 Senior Bureau Procurement Officials must develop internal Acquisition Review Board procedures for the review of non-fixed-price acquisitions where anticipated total life-cycle cost (excluding any CLINs for travel or ODCs) is expected to be \$10M or above.
 The procedures of the Bureau-level Acquisition Review Board must include the review of acquisitions below \$10M in instances where a requirement is highly sensitive or complex in nature or requires greater oversight due to exceptional circumstances.
+The Bureau-level Acquisition Review Board must be comprised of senior-level officials from specialized functional areas within the Bureau to include: Senior Bureau Procurement Official (as Chair); legal counsel; Chief Financial Officer; and Chief Information Officer.
+The written acquisition plan must be submitted electronically to OAM through the OAM mailbox at: oam_mailbox@doc.gov at least 14 business (18 calendar) days prior to the Bureau Acquisition Review Board or the solicitation issue date if no Bureau-level ARB is planned.

-1 Appendix J provides a template to obtain the DOC CIO's signature on acquisition plans at or above \$75M.
+1 The template to obtain the DOC CIO's signature on acquisition plans at or above \$75M is available at the following link: ARB/OCIO Transmittal Template for DOC CIO Signature.